INFLAMMATORY BOWEL DISEASES

 Eating smaller ,ore frequent meals

-Very severe cases-nil oral,parenteral nutrion or defined enteral formulae
+Very severe cases-nil oral,parenteral nutrion or defined

-This is effective inCD,but relapse occurs fast when oral feeding is resumed
+inCD,but relapse occurs fast when oral

 Advised in pre op preparation of malnourished patient